cryl91/Jenkins-Zero-To-Hero/Interview_Questions.md

    - Environment Variables: Secrets can be stored as environment variables in Jenkins and referenced in build scripts.
 However, this method is less secure because environment variables are visible in the build logs.

-   - Hashicorp Vault: Jenkins can be integrated with Hashicorp Vault, which is a secure secrets management tool.
+   - Hashicorp Vault: It is a tool.
+Jenkins can be integrated with Hashicorp Vault, which is a secure secrets management tool.
 Vault can be used to store and manage sensitive information, and Jenkins can retrieve the secrets as needed for builds.

    - Third-party Secret Management Tools: Jenkins can also be integrated with third-party secret management tools such as AWS Secrets Manager, Google Cloud Key Management Service, and Azure Key Vault.
 ```